 Code and output

 Let's scrape movie reviews of Shawshank Redemption.
 You’ll use CSS selectors instead of XPath this time, but the basic idea remains the same.
-You’ll use the css function to create a reviews node and then use the _items to extract information about the review.
+You’ll use the css function to create a reviews node and then use the _items to extract data about the review.

 First, take a look at the selectors: